ozakary/data-C60_ML/dft_calculations_schnet/README.md

 ## Overview of the Data

 This project contains computational data for a total of 1001 C<sub>60</sub> structures.
 Each structure was computed using the computational conditions described in the sections below.
-One example folder `cluster_36000` with the output files can be found [here](../dft_calculations_nep/DFT-1/cluster_36000).
 Each of the DFT calculations of the 1001 structures were carried out as described in this page.

+Here we provide the input files for one Turbomole DFT calculation used in the NMR magnetic shielding dataset.
+The output files and the calculation results of the example calculation provided here follow the same structure as the DFT calculations used for the NEP MLIP training, as described [here](../dft_calculations_nep/DFT-1/cluster_36000).
+The reference NMR magnetic shielding values are collected in the reference/training data file found in this [IDA repository](https://github.com/ozakary/data-NMR-ML_C60).

 Directory structure example:
 ```
 ./cluster_<ID>/
+    auxbasis
+    basis
+    control
+    coord
+    coord_50000.xyz
     energy
     gradient
+    mos
     mpshift.out
     rdgrad.out
     ridft.out
     statistics
-    ref.xyz
-    auxbasis
-    basis
-    control
-    mos
-    coord
-    coord_34500.xyz
-    createxyz.py
-    merge.py
     turbomole_carpo2.job OR tm77_puhti.job
 ```
 To start the calculation and process the results, all the necessary Turbomole input files should be included in the desired directory.